29 of the Most Valuable Coins Ever Minted — 9 Are Worth Over $1 Million

 1. 1933 Double Eagle

-And here is the world’s most expensive coin of all time: the 1933 Double Eagle, worth up to $7.6 million.
+And here is the world’s most expensive coin of all time: the 1933 Double Eagle, worth up to $18.9 million.
+It sold for this price at auction in 2021, per Smithsonian Magazine.

 More From GOBankingRates